Vedic Face Reading

 Practitioner’s Tip: To support a congested jawline, try daily lymphatic drainage through Abhyanga (warm oil massage) or dry brushing to move the "sludge" out of the system.

-5. Forehead Shape and Your Cognitive "Wiring"
+5. Forehead Shape and Your Cognitive "Wiring."

 The very structure of your forehead reveals how your brain is "wired" to process the world.
 Understanding this can be a profound tool for self-acceptance: